sparkflows/sparkflows-docs/docs/tutorials/reading-writing/index.rst

     :doc:`/tutorials/reading-writing/read-pdf-file`

-    Reading data from Pdf file and parses it's content into string
+    Reading data from PDF file and parses it's content into string

     ----